wiscmath/notes/README.md

-# notes
-Notes on mathematics
+Notes on mathematics.

+# Template
+* Details on the algorithm.
+* Historic notes.
+* Proof and implementation.
+* Implementation in Zig.